AdS gravity, SO(2,d) gauge theory and Holography: Bulk dynamics from CFT conservation laws

-In the usual description of the UV CFT, the theory is defined upon the background metric $\bfg_{\mu\nu}$.
-Inspired by the bulk results, we expect that the same theory could be equivalently described by the $SO(2,d)$ background field.
+In the usual description of the CFT, the theory $S[\phi;\bmg]$ is defined upon the background metric $\bmg_{\mu\nu}$.
+Including the transformation of background metric, the classically action is invariant under the $d$-dimensional diffeomorphism Diff$_d$ as well as the Weyl transformation